 - Dia doesn't perform transformations.
 On the rare occasion she encounters a soul in need, she will do what she can to find another way out for them.

 - Dia doesn't act like a ghost if she can help it.
 She avoids incorporeality, telekinesis, teleportation, and levitation; they are foreign to her and make her feel disconnected from the world.
 Because of this, Dia travels by foot to each of her haunts.

 - Dia's Memory of Old can pick up and manipulate objects for her, though.
 Unfortunately, the esk loathes asking her for help.

 - While Dia's “speaking” voice is articulate, her internal dialogue is stuttering and sometimes fractured.
 When she is alone, this repetition comes to the surface, and she may repeat her thoughts back to herself.

-- Diaspore is markedly tolerant of the flora and fauna within her boundary, who sometimes seek her out for help.
-She is visibly uncomfortable serving it under any capacity other than a warden, though.
+- Diaspore is very tolerant of the flora and fauna within her boundary, who sometimes seek her out for help.
+She is visibly unused to having this responsibility, but rarely refuses them.